-Through around 120 daguerreotypes, paintings, watercolours, lithographs, illustrated books and photographic prints by Girault de Prangey, the exhibition will also take a new approach situating this corpus within the photographic work produced before and after the Mediterranean journey.
-Virtually unknown, it will be analysed within the context of France from the 1830s to the 1880s – artistic and archaeological – and against the background of the boom in illustrated scientific publications and the growth of intellectual societies on archaeology and horticulture, in order to give a new insight into Girault de Prangey‘s personality and his development as an artist and photographer.
+The exhibition will present around one hundred daguerreotypes, along with around fifty recently discovered and hitherto unseen paper photographs, paintings, drawings, lithographs and illustrated books by Girault de Prangey, comparing them with the works of his contemporaries.
+This body of work will be analysed within the context of France from the 1830s to the 1880s – artistic and archaeological – and against the background of the boom in illustrated scientific publications and the growth of intellectual societies on archaeology and horticulture, in order to give a decidedly new insight into Girault de Prangey‘s personality and his development as an artist and photographer.

 Sylvie Aubenas, Director of Prints and Photographs, Bibliothèque nationale de France